ntopin/10703-Manipulation-Env/README.md

-# 10703-Manipulation-Env
-Manipulation environment for 10-703 Deep RL course project.
+# 10-703 Project: Manipulation Environment

 This is a modification of the KUKA robotic arm environment in PyBullet (https://github.com/bulletphysics/bullet3).